 According to the Chihuahua Club of America, this is normal for the breed.
 If a Chihuahua is mistreated or injured as a puppy, they may sustain a brain injury.

-If a Chihuahua has their Molera into adulthood, their risk of brain injury increases.
-A molera that remains present into adulthood may cause a veterinarian who does not have Chihuahua experience to suspect other health conditions are present, so be sure to find a veterinarian with Chihuahua experience to be your furry friend’s primary physician.
+If a Chihuahua has their molera into adulthood, their risk of brain injury increases.
+A molera that remains present into adulthood may cause a veterinarian who does not have Chihuahua experience to suspect other health conditions are present, so be sure to find a veterinarian with experience with chihuahuas to be your furry friend’s primary physician.

-Chihuahuas are prone to dental diseases, which have the potential to be life threatening because infection from a tooth can travel up to their brain or in their blood stream.
+Chihuahuas are prone to dental diseases, which have the potential (though is rare) to be life-threatening because infection from a tooth can travel up to their brain or in their bloodstream.
+According to PetMD, dental disease can cause heart disease which can be lif threatening.

 By scheduling regular dental cleanings with your veterinarian, you can help your Chihuahua maintain good dental health.